Constitutions of Kansas: Leavenworth Constitution

-In the 1856 election the free-staters achieved a majority in the legislature, and they called for another constitutional convention, to head off approval of the Lecompton Constiutution.
+In the 1856 election the free-staters achieved a majority in the legislature, and they called for another constitutional convention, to head off approval of the Lecompton Constitution.
 It met in March 1858 first in Mineola, then in Leavenworth.
-This constitution, the most liberal of the four, was sent to Congress in January 1859, but Congress took no action.
+This constitution, the most liberal of the four—it would have given "all males" the right to vote—, was sent to Congress in January 1859, but Congress took no action.